Las Vegas Car Accident lAWYER

 Handling All Types of Car Accident Claims

 Regardless of the type of car accident, any collision can have major financial, emotional and physical impacts.
 You could be left with severe pain, extensive medical bills, and your ability to earn an income can be compromised.
-At the Law Offices of Steven M. Burris, you will find a car accident lawyer in Las Vegas who can aggressively pursue justice for victims of numerous types of car accidents.
+At Burris & Thomas, LLC, you will find a car accident lawyer in Las Vegas who can aggressively pursue justice for victims of numerous types of car accidents.

 Our personal injury lawyers take auto accident cases involving and not limited to: